Apply

 Processes

-An individual who has experienced sexual violence/misconduct has a variety of options on how to proceed.
+An individual who has experienced sexual violence/misconduct or who has been in a Prohibited Relationship has a variety of options on how to proceed.
+The decision to Disclose and the decision to Report are separate decisions and an individual may choose to Disclose but not Report.
 The University recognizes and supports the individual’s autonomy in decision making and will provide supports and services in all cases.
 Options include:

 • Disclosure but no further action.
 Those who have made a disclosure but do not wish to pursue any further action are nonetheless entitled to access University supports and services.